swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 ## Source compatibility

-Adding `take` or `borrow` to a parameter in the language today does not otherwise affect source compatibility.
+Adding `consume` or `borrow` to a parameter in the language today does not otherwise affect source compatibility.
 Callers can continue to call the function as normal, and the function body can use the parameter as it already does.
-A method with `take` or `borrow` modifiers on its parameters can still be used to satisfy a protocol requirement with different modifiers.
+A method with `consume` or `borrow` modifiers on its parameters can still be used to satisfy a protocol requirement with different modifiers.
 The compiler will introduce implicit copies as needed to maintain the expected conventions.
-This allows for API authors to use `take` and `borrow` annotations to fine-tune the copying behavior of their implementations, without forcing clients to be aware of ownership to use the annotated APIs.
+This allows for API authors to use `consume` and `borrow` annotations to fine-tune the copying behavior of their implementations, without forcing clients to be aware of ownership to use the annotated APIs.
 Source-only packages can add, remove, or adjust these annotations on copyable types